Cabinet-Building, Trump Style

 Against those criteria, two of Trump’s nominations seem particularly questionable (or, as characterized by his critics, “stunning,” “loony,” “bats**t crazy”): Pete Hegseth for secretary of defense and Matt Gaetz for attorney general.
 My views on both:

-Hegseth is best known as a Fox News TV personality, a credential that prompted instant indignant rejection by most on the Left.
+Hegseth is best known as a Fox News personality, a credential that prompted instant indignant rejection by most on the Left.
 I loved watching Whoopi Goldberg and the ladies on “The View” ridiculing Hegseth as just a lowly weekend TV show host, not big-time Monday-to-Friday TV stars like them.
-Somehow, they skipped over his other credentials: decorated combat veteran, whip-smart (degrees from Princeton and Harvard), passionate and articulate conservative, and published author.
+Somehow, they skipped over his other credentials: a decorated combat veteran, whip-smart (degrees from Princeton and Harvard), a passionate and articulate conservative, and published author.

 But here’s the rub — and it’s a big one.
 The Department of Defense is a bureaucratic nightmare, a Byzantine organization with three million military, civilian, and contract personnel worldwide and an $850 billion annual budget.
 And the job comes at a particularly dangerous time with storm warnings east and west.
 To deter World War III, we must retool, rebuild, and retrain our defense apparatus in short order.